Ladder Safety: A Guide to Preventing Falls and Injuries

 -

-Platform ladders provide a stable platform for working at height.
+Platform ladders: Provide a stable, larger platform for working at height for extended periods.

-Material: Ladders are typically made of aluminum, fiberglass, or wood.
-Choose a material that is appropriate for the environment and task.
+Ladders are typically made of aluminum, fiberglass, or wood.
+Choose a material that is appropriate for the environment and task (e.g., fibreglass for electrical work due to its non-conductive properties).

-Duty rating: Ladders have different duty ratings indicating their weight capacity.
-Choose a ladder with a duty rating that exceeds the combined weight of the user, tools, and materials.
+Ladders have different duty ratings indicating their maximum weight capacity.
+Always choose a ladder with a duty rating that exceeds the combined weight of the user, tools, and materials.
+Overloading a ladder is a common cause of failure and serious injury.

 Inspecting Your Ladder

 Before each use, thoroughly inspect your ladder for any signs of damage or wear and tear.
-Look for:
+This vital step is often overlooked but is fundamental to ladder safety practices.
+Look carefully for:

 -